Hannah Berry George, NY

 I’d gone through this floor routine a thousand times in my head.
 I’d practiced my tumbles over and over into the soft safety net of the dense foam pit.
 “You can do this,” I told myself, presenting to the judges before artfully placing my limbs in my starting position.

 Then…silence.
 A silence that seemed to last a lifetime as I waited for the music to kick in.
 And, finally, when it did, I sprung to life like a jack-in-the-box.
 An eleven-year-old gymnast-ing her heart out in a killer leotard that would have made the 1993 and 1994 all-round world gymnast champion Shannon Miller proud.

 Poised in the corner of the slightly-bobbled, blue-carpeted floor.
-Stood as far back as possible without exiting the precisely-taped, dirty-white-lined square.
+Standing as far back as possible without exiting the precisely-taped, dirty-white-lined square.
 Weight on the right standing leg, as the left pointed in front of me, toes tightly curled into a ballerina-like point.
-“You’ve got this,” I told myself, taking one last breath before my musical cue signaled my departure and I bounded forwards.
+“You’ve got this,” I told myself, taking one last breath before my musical cue signaled my departure, and I bounded forwards.

 The almighty crack was so loud it sent the parents at this inter-gym club competition running for the rails of the balcony to find its source.
 That is, everyone except my mother.
 So in her own bubble, she was the only one blissfully unaware.

-The round-off had been nigh on perfect (a 9.749 score at worst) but as I propelled myself backwards for the flip, my damp feet got the upper hand, slipping from under me.
-I had instinctively put out my right arm to save myself as I fell, back-first, towards the floor and the sheer force on impact had snapped the bone in my right arm clean at the elbow.
+The round-off had been nigh on perfect (a 9.749 score at worst), but as I propelled myself backward for the flip, my damp feet got the upper hand, slipping from under me.
+I had instinctively put out my right arm to save myself as I fell, back-first, towards the floor, and the sheer force on impact had snapped the bone in my right arm clean at the elbow.